 This photograph appears with the article “Riverside Pays Homage to First Orange Trees, Two-Mile Street Pageant Cheered by Thousands and Banquet Feature Sixieth Birthday.”
 Los Angeles Times, 6 May 1933

-A similar photograph appears with the article “Riverside Pays Homage to First Orange Trees, Two-Mile Street Pageant Cheered by Thousands and Banquet Feature Sixieth Birthday.”
-Los Angeles Times, 6 May 1933, with caption: Huge Parade at Riverside Kaleidoscope of Color.
-“Ohs and Ahs” Greet Marchers.
-Mutual Orange Distributors’ offering.
+Related to the article “Riverside Pays Homage to First Orange Trees, Two-Mile Street Pageant Cheered by Thousands and Banquet Feature Sixieth Birthday.”
+Los Angeles Times, 6 May 1933

 A similar photograph appears with the article “Riverside Pays Homage to First Orange Trees, Two-Mile Street Pageant Cheered by Thousands and Banquet Feature Sixieth Birthday.”
 Los Angeles Times, 6 May 1933, with caption: Huge Parade at Riverside Kaleidoscope of Color.
 “Ohs and Ahs” Greet Marchers.
 Close-up picture of pirates burying chest of golden oranges, featuring the M.O.D. float.